 - Denial of the right to a public trial; and

-If any of these have happened to you, your conviction will automatically be reversed.
+If any of these errors occurred in your case, your criminal conviction will be reversed.
 The appellate court must conclusively presume that you were harmed by the error.

 Harmless Error Analysis

-If your case does not fall within the “plain error” rule, the appellate court will do a “harmless error” analysis, which varies depending upon the type of error being claimed.
-So, how does this work?
+If your case does not fall within the plain error rule, the appellate court will do a “harmless error” analysis, which varies depending upon the type of error being claimed.
+So, how does a harmless error analysis work?

-If the error alleged is an error in the application of California state law (for example, the judge admits improper hearsay evidence over your criminal defense lawyer’s objection), the California Supreme Court has ruled that your conviction cannot be reversed unless your California criminal appellate lawyer can show that it is probable that, without the error, you would have fared better at trial.
-That is, your California criminal appeals lawyer has the burden of convincing the appellate court that you would have gotten a better result had error not happened at all.
+If the error alleged is an error in the application of California state law, the California Supreme Court has ruled that your conviction cannot be reversed unless your criminal appellate lawyer can show that it is probable that you would have received a better result at trial if the error had not occurred.
+Therefore, your criminal appeal lawyer has the burden of convincing the appellate court that you would have gotten a better result had the error not happened.

-If the error constitutes a violation of your rights under the U.S. Constitution (denial of your right to cross examine a witness, or a prosecutor’s repeated comment on a defendant’s failure to testify at trial, for example), the U.S. Supreme Court has ruled that the prosecution must demonstrate, beyond a reasonable doubt, that the error did not contribute to the jury’s verdict.
-That is, for errors of this type, the prosecutor must convince the appellate court, beyond a reasonable doubt, that the error did not in any way contribute to you being found guilty.
+If the error constitutes a violation of your Constitutional rights (i.e. denial of your right to cross examine a witness, or a prosecutor’s repeated comment on a defendant’s failure to testify at trial), the U.S. Supreme Court has ruled that the prosecution must demonstrate, beyond a reasonable doubt, that the error did not contribute to the jury’s verdict.
+For errors of this type, the prosecutor must convince the appellate court, beyond a reasonable doubt, that the error did not in any way contribute to you being found guilty.
 If the prosecutor cannot meet this burden of proof, your conviction will be reversed.

-Finally, if the error you complain of is that your lawyer was ineffective, the U.S. Supreme Court has ruled that you must show that your lawyer’s performance was “deficient,” such that the lawyer’s errors were “so serious that counsel was not functioning as the ‘counsel’ guaranteed the defendant by the Sixth Amendment”; and that the performance was so deficient that it denied you of a fair trial.
+Finally, if the error is that your lawyer was ineffective, the U.S. Supreme Court has ruled that your criminal appeals lawyer must show that your lawyer’s errors were “so serious that counsel was not functioning as the ‘counsel’ guaranteed the defendant by the Sixth Amendment,” and that the performance was so deficient that it denied you of a fair trial.